PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Benchmark

 Table~\ref{tab:res_prompt_miss} reports the Missing Rate metric.
 It is clearly noticeable that only three methods (ProphetNet, Electra, and BERT) have a tiny amount (less than 0.5\%) of missing cases and all cases appear on the CT sub-set.
-For other methods that are not listed in Table~\ref{tab:res_prompt_miss} , the missing rates are all 0.
+For other methods that are not listed in Table~\ref{tab:res_prompt_miss}, the missing rates are all 0.
 We further investigate the output sentences that cannot be decoded and find out that the failure cases are related and potentially caused by negative values.
 For example, the failure generated sentences are like \textit{the temperature will be - - - -} where the models fail to generate the tokens after ``-''.
 Our \name\ dataset is valuable in supporting the research directions to address this limitation in the future.
+For more qualitative examples, we provide all generated examples of language models in our GitHub repository\footnote{\url{https://github.com/HaoUNSW/PISA/PromptCast\%20Generated\%20Examples}} including all the three test sets with various settings such as with pre-trained weights, train-from-scratch, zero-shot, prompt ablations, and multi-step forecasting.